Hereditary Renal Cystic Diseases: Autosomal Dominant Polycystic Kidney Disease

 Does this patient have autosomal dominant polycystic disease?

-Autosomal dominant polycystic kidney disease (ADPKD) is a systemic disease characterized by cyst formation in the kidneys and liver, resulting in progressive renal enlargement, progressive renal insufficiency and ultimately renal failure usually in the 6th decade of life.
-ADPKD is relatively common occurring in 1:700-1:1000 individuals.
+Autosomal dominant polycystic kidney disease (ADPKD) is a systemic disease characterized by cyst formation in the kidneys and a spectrum of extrarenal manifestations with variable penetrance.
+Cyst growth and expansion occurs throughout the patient’s lifetime, resulting in progressive renal enlargement, renal insufficiency and ultimately renal failure usually in the 6th decade of life.
+ADPKD is one of the most common genetic diseases in humans, occurring in 1:700-1:1000 individuals.

 ADPKD is a dominantly inherited disorder that does not skip a generation (